mouse-reeve/recipes/markdown/marzipan.md

  - In a food processor, pulse together the almond meal and sugar.
  - Add the extracts and egg white, and proccess until a thick dough forms.
  - Knead the dough a few times and form it into a log.
- - It will keep in the refridgerator for at least a month, and up to six months in the freezer.
+ - It will keep in the refrigerator for at least a month, and up to six months in the freezer.

 > Source: http://www.daringgourmet.com/how-to-make-marzipan-almond-paste/